Roman roads: Way stations and traveler inns

 For non-military officials and people on official business who had no legion at their service, the government maintained way stations, or mansiones ("staying places"), for their use.
 Passports were required for identification.
 Mansiones were located about 25 to 30 km apart.
 There the official traveller found a complete villa dedicated to his use.
 Often a permanent military camp or a town grew up around the mansio.
 For non-official travelers in need of refreshment, a private system of "inns" or cauponae were placed near the mansiones.
 They performed the same functions but were somewhat disreputable, as they were frequented by thieves and prostitutes.
 Graffiti decorate the walls of the few whose ruins have been found.

 Genteel travelers needed something better than cauponae.
 In the early days of the viae, when little unofficial provision existed, houses placed near the road were required by law to offer hospitality on demand.
 Frequented houses no doubt became the first tabernae, which were hostels, rather than the "taverns" we know today.
-As Rome grew, so did its tabernae, becoming more luxurious and acquiring good or bad reputations as the case may be.
-One of the best hotels was the Tabernae Caediciae at Sinuessa on the Via Appia.
+As Rome grew, so did its tabernae, becoming more luxurious and acquiring good or bad reputations as the case might be.
+An example is the Tabernae Caediciae at Sinuessa on the Via Appia.
 It had a large storage room containing barrels of wine, cheese and ham.
 Many cities of today grew up around a taberna complex, such as Rheinzabern in the Rhineland, and Saverne in Alsace.

 A third system of way stations serviced vehicles and animals: the mutationes ("changing stations").
 They were located every 20 to 30 km.
 In these complexes, the driver could purchase the services of wheelwrights, cartwrights, and equarii medici, or veterinarians.
-Using these stations in chariot relays, the emperor Tiberius hastened 296 km in 24 hours to join his brother, Drusus Germanicus, who was dying of gangrene as a result of a fall from a horse.
+Using these stations as chariot relays, Tiberius hastened 296 km in 24 hours to join his brother, Drusus Germanicus, who was dying of gangrene as a result of a fall from a horse.

 Post offices and services

 Two postal services were available under the empire, one public and one private.
 The cursus publicus, founded by Augustus, carried the mail of officials by relay throughout the Roman road system.
-The vehicle for carrying mail was a cisium with a box, but for special delivery, a horse and rider was faster.
-On average, a relay of horses could carry a letter 80 km in a day.
+The vehicle for carrying mail was a cisium with a box, but for special delivery a horse and rider was faster.
+On average a relay of horses could carry a letter 80 km in a day.
 The postman wore a characteristic leather hat, the petanus.
 The postal service was a somewhat dangerous occupation, as postmen were a target for bandits and enemies of Rome.
 Private mail of the well-to-do was carried by tabellarii, an organization of slaves available for a price.